 Probationary Driver's License

-If you are 16 or 17 when you obtain your Indiana driver's license, your license is considered probationary until you turn 18 years old.
+If you are under the age of 21 when you obtain your Indiana driver's license, your license is considered probationary.

 Endorsements and restrictions change the circumstances in which an individual may operate a motor vehicle.
 Some endorsements and restrictions also apply to identification cards.